dfunni/TC4nano/README.md

 _______________________________________________________________________________

 Now restart your computer, and see if Artisan recognizes the arduino.
-Or you can enter the following in the terminal and look for an output that is not an error.
+Alternately, you can enter the following in the terminal and look for an output that is not an error.

 _______________________________________________________________________________